 On CorporetteMoms Recently…

-- We talked about taking business trips after becoming a mom.
+- We talked about teaching kids a second language.

 - Kat shared some clothes for working moms, including some maternity basics and washable office clothes.